 Most cats and cat caregivers find the visit to the veterinary clinic stressful – and some much more than others.
 Understanding basic feline behaviour and being able to educate clients about feline behaviour (why they get stressed, how to meet their physical and emotional needs in the home environment) is an important starting point.

 Much of this is covered in the Guide to creating a Cat Friendly Clinic, which is made freely available to all clinics that register an interest in the Cat Friendly Clinic programme.

 Caregivers may also want to read the freely available book Essential Cattitude – a beautifully illustrated e-book that helps to explain normal cat behaviour.

 Cat carriers and transporting the cat

-An important part of owner communications is talking to them about how to best transport the cat to the clinic – for example
+An important part of caregiver communications is talking to them about how to best transport the cat to the clinic – for example;

 - The best type of cat carrier